 This is unusual, but does occur on occasion.
-First, check the outlet with a circuit (outlet/receptacle) tester to make sure there is no major wiring error.
-If a major wiring error exists, we recommend contacting an electrician to repair it.
-If no major wiring error exists, the trouble may be a shared neutral wire.
-Occasionally, the two receptacles (sockets) in an outlet will share a neutral wire rather than each having its own.
-This tends to be more common in kitchens than other rooms.
-You can choose to skip this outlet when installing filters or try the following strategy.
+First, use an outlet (receptacle) tester to check the outlet for the following wiring errors: open ground, open neutral, open hot, hot/ground reverse, and hot/neutral reverse.
+If any of these wiring errors exists, we recommend contacting an electrician to repair it.
+If none of these errors is present, the trouble may be a shared neutral wire.
+Occasionally, the two receptacles (sockets) in an outlet will share a neutral connection.
+This tends to be more common in kitchens than other rooms, and is not an ideal wiring configuration.
+You may want to talk with an electrician about rewiring the outlet.

+When installing filters, you can choose to skip this outlet or try the following installation strategy.
 Plug a separate power strip or electrical tee into each receptacle (socket) of the outlet.
 Plug your Greenwave meter into one of the power strips or electrical tees and then plug a filter into the same power strip (or tee).
 The dirty electricity reading should go down.
 Repeat this process with the second power strip or electrical tee.
 If the dirty electricity readings do not go down, contact Greenwave for additional help.